eaglesTear/Earth-Interest/README.md

 Run app.js and then load the html pages.

-Uses bootstrap-select to style the dropdown menus.
+Uses 'bootstrap-select' to style the dropdown menus.

 I discovered some errors in the node packages I used, such as undefined data in its arrays.
 I have looped through these and skipped them via 'continue', so as not to display "undefined" in the country select array.